Sustainable Agriculture in the Bhil Adivasi Homeland

 The farm of the organisation in Pandutalab village in Dewas district has a limited supply of water.
 So the organisation has customised the Rabi sowing to suit this lesser water availability.
 Not only have the seeds of wheat, linseed, masoor and gram been sown at one feet distance from each other, watering is also being done through a small pipe only at the roots of the plants in limited quantities.
 This has resulted in more tillering in the case of wheat and more robust growth in the case of the other crops.
 Since the plants are at a distance from each other, there is space for a bicycle hoe to be driven between them for turning the soil and killing the weeds as shown in the picture below.
 In the background are perennial redgram plants around the borewell which are also minimally watered so as to ensure that they produce redgram throughout the year for use as vegetables.

-The comprehensive programme is called Survival Edge Technology, which is an assortment of simple technologies that can be implemented by communities through collective action to mitigate the agriculture, water, energy and climate crises that face humanity.
+The comprehensive action programme for rural development being implemented by the organisation is called Survival Edge Technology, which is an assortment of simple technologies that can be implemented by communities through collective action to mitigate the agriculture, water, energy and climate crises that face humanity.
 The adverse effects of the above mentioned crises are felt most by women due to the patriarchal nature of society.
 Therefore, an important aspect of Survival Edge Technology is the agency of women in its planning and implementation as communitarian cooperation alone is not enough.
-The schematic diagram for this programme of climate change mitigation being implemented in Pandutalab is shown along side.
+The schematic diagram for this programme of survival edge technology being implemented in the Western Madhya Pradesh region is shown along side.
+The most crucial component is the outreach with institutions and individuals so as to build up a larger movement that can put pressure on the Government to adopt this sustainable and equitable model of development.